iborba/code_challenge/README.md

 └── tslint.json
 ```
 # RUNNING
+ * Notice that you must have your own Yelp API Key to access the apis successfully

 And there's two ways to execute this project using containers.

   - Via docker-compose
     - ```sh
       #!/bin/bash